Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 This is also one of the few cases where a parameterized type may (**and must**) be used without its type parameters.

 All class literals have type `kotlin.KClass<T>` and produce a platform-defined object associated with type `T`, which, in turn, is either the type given as the left-hand side of the expression or the [runtime type][Runtime type information] of the value given as the left-hand side of the expression.
-In both cases, `T` must be a [runtime-available type][Runtime type information] in the current scope.
+In both cases, `T` must be a [runtime-available non-nullable type][Runtime type information] in the current scope.
 As the runtime type of the expression is not known at compile time, the compile-time type of the expression is `kotlin.KClass<U>` where $T <: U$ and `U` is the compile-time of the expression.

 The produced object can be used to allow access to platform-specific capabilities of the runtime type information available on particular platform, either directly or through reflection facilities.